-Three r nonths e nded March : 31

-2013 2012 % Change % Change at constant currency

-Revenues (millions) \$ 201 \$ 199 1% 1%
+Three e months e nded June 30 Six r nonths er nded June 30 2013 2012 % Change % Change at constant currency 2013 2012 % Change % Change at constant currency Revenues (millions) \$ 265 \$ 269 (1%) (2%) 466 \$ 468 - (1%)

-Other revenues are largely derived from non-rail services that support CN's rail business including vessels, docks, warehousing and distribution, Autoport logistic services and trucking, as well as from other items which include interswitching and commuter train revenues.
-For the quarter ended March 31, 2013, Other revenues amounted to \$201 million, an increase of \$2 million, or 1%, when compared to the same period in 2012, mainly due to higher revenues from warehousing and distribution, docks and vessels.
+Other revenues are largely derived from non-rail services that support CN's rail business including vessels, docks, warehousing and distribution, automotive logistic services, trucking operations, as well as from other items which include interswitching and commuter train revenues.
+Other revenues decreased by \$4 million, or 1%, in the second quarter and \$2 million, in the first half of 2013 when compared to the same periods in 2012.
+The decreases in the second quarter and the first half of 2013 were mainly due to lower revenues from transportation management services and intermodal logistics, particularly in the second quarter, partly offset by higher revenues from warehousing and distribution, particularly in the first quarter, and automotive logistic services.